 Rare Occurrences: A rare natural community, a golden saxifrage-sedge rich seep, occurs within this BDA.
 Additionally, three dragonfly species of concern, blue-tipped dancer, river jewelwing, and Halloween pennant; a fish species of concern, brook stickleback; and five plant species of concern, autumn willow, downy willow-herb, hooded ladies'-tresses, slender cotton-grass, and a sensitive plant species of concern that cannot be named can all be found within this BDA.
 Threats and Stresses: As with all aquatic species, maintaining suitable stream habitat is key to the continued success of these species.
 Runoff from dirt and gravel roads in close proximity to streams can contribute to physical degradation of stream channels and erosion and sediment pollution in streams, as well as impact the quality of adjacent wetland habitat.
-Loss of forest cover within the supporting landscape would probably result in physical degradation of the stream channels, erosion and sediment pollution in the streams.
+Loss of forest cover within the supporting landscape would probably result in physical degradation of the stream channels, erosion and sediment pollution in the streams, higher water temperatures, and disruption of natural nutrient cycling linked to the streams.
 Additionally, if forest cover is substantially reduced within the watersheds, water quality in wetlands is likely to decline from increased sediment loads.